uzochukwuV/MoneGame/replit.md

 ## Development Notes

-### OneWallet Integration
+### Current Wallet Integration Status
-The frontend uses OneWallet for OneChain connectivity:
-- `useOneWallet` hook manages wallet connection state
+- Using basic state management for wallet connection (ConnectButton placeholder)
-- Handles connect/disconnect, installation guidance
-- Provides address and balance information
+- Ready to integrate with Sui dApp Kit once React/provider compatibility issues are resolved
+- Can be extended to support real wallet connection via OneWallet or Sui Wallet

 ### Gas Sponsorship Model
 The game uses a unique gasless transaction model: